Frequently Asked Questions

 What fees do you charge in addition to the down payment / payment in full amount?

-There is a one time document fee of $400.00 for each property purchased.
-This fee covers eventual document transfer fees charged by the respective counties, a recording fee of the Sale Agreement, as well as the setup cost for the loan servicing.
+There is a one time loan document fee of $500.00 for each property purchased.
+This fee covers the setup cost for the loan servicing.
 A monthly loan servicing fee of $20.00 will also be included to cover the cost of maintaining the loan account by the loan-servicing agency.

 What form of payment do you accept for the initial down payment and the monthly payments?

-The Down-Payment can be via wire transfer, ACH or personal check.
+The Down-Payment can be via wire transfer, ACH or in some cases credit card.
 The monthly installment payments can be made using wire transfer or any of the previously stated forms of payments.

 Can I make a larger down payment?